Here are five quick tips to help you set the stage for an interactive virtual class.

 Once they’ve arrived and connected to audio, ask each participant to say hello.
 This warm greeting adds a personal touch to the program and tests their audio connection at the same time.

 3. Invite Immediate Engagement With an On-Screen Activity

 Interactive virtual classes should begin with immediate engagement.
 Therefore, have a “start before the start” activity on screen that involves participants right away.
 This soft opening activity helps participants know that this program will be interactive and their participation is expected.
-If they join the program early, then you don’t want them logging in and going back to their email or other potential distractions.
-Instead you want them to engage right away.
+If they join the program early, you don’t want them logging in and going back to their email or other potential distractions; you want them to engage right away.

 4. Connect Them to Other Participants